pyepics/pyepics/doc/advanced.rst

-Creating a `PV` object (using any of :class:`pv.PV`, or :func:`pv.get_pv`, or :func:`epics.caget`) will automatically use connection and event callbacks in an attempt to keep the `PV` alive and up-to-date during the seesion.
+Creating a `PV` object (using any of :class:`pv.PV`, or :func:`pv.get_pv`, or :func:`epics.caget`) will automatically use connection and event callbacks in an attempt to keep the `PV` alive and up-to-date during the session.
 This is usually an advantage, as you don't need to explicitly deal with many aspects of Channel Access.
 But creating a `PV` does request some network traffic, and the `PV` will not be "fully connected" and ready to do a :meth:`PV.get` until all